The Conway Emergency Management Department has a Facebook page — search for “Conway Emd” for news and information, especially during a real emergency.

 Q. Should I be concerned about losing my privacy if I sign up for the Emergency Alert System?
 A. No. The information in the data base is not shared with anyone.
 Town officials agreed from the beginning that the EAS would only be used in the case of a real public emergency or for an occasional test to verify that it is working properly.

 Q. Have there been EDS drills before?
 A. Yes.
-The Boards of Health of the four Frontier towns; i.e., Conway, Deerfield, Sunderland and Whately have jointly sponsored flu clinics for more than 5 years.
+The Boards of Health of the four Frontier towns; i.e., Conway, Deerfield, Sunderland and Whately have jointly sponsored flu clinics for more than 5 years, which also function as EDS drills.
 Conway has held clinics at the Grammar School and conducted a drill to simulate the delivery of medications to each household in town.
 A recent event was a four-town drive-through flu clinic in Deerfield in 2010 that processed almost 700 people in 3 hours.

 Q. How can I get answers to questions I might have about the Town’s level of Emergency Preparedness?
 A. You can submit questions through this web site by clicking on the box on the Home Page entitled “ASK.”